 Do you want to make extra money?
 Being a delivery driver is one of the most effective and flexible gig economy jobs around.

 There’s been a surge in on-demand delivery options over the last few years.
-To keep up with demand, food delivery apps are consistently looking for couriers.
+To keep up with demand, food ordering apps are often looking for couriers.

 Thankfully, if you want to take advantage of this growing side hustle, you have options.
-Companies like DoorDash and Uber Eats are leaders in the delivery space.
-Both companies are flexible, pay well above minimum wage, and have massive market coverage.
+Companies like DoorDash and Uber Eats are leaders in the restaurant delivery space.
+Both companies are flexible and have massive market coverage.

 DoorDash vs. Uber Eats: Which is Better for Drivers?

 If you want to supplement your income, our comparison of Uber Eats vs. DoorDash will help you determine which company is right for you.

 DoorDash began in 2013 and is one of the leading online food delivery services in North America.
 Currently, they operate in over 7,000 cities across the United States, Canada, and Australia.

 The company specializes in fast food and restaurant delivery, partnering with both global chains and local eateries.